Your Guide on How Many Keywords Should You Use for SEO

 Neil Patel knows SEO, so his opinion should be considered.
 Here are some guidelines based on Patel’s view on how many keywords you should use.

-5. The focus should also be on using long-tail keywords.
-Neil points out that, especially with these keywords, only 3-4 are enough to create good content that ranks well
+- The focus should also be on using long-tail keywords.
+Neil points out that, especially with these keywords, only 3-4 are enough to create good content that ranks well.

 The Point of View of Matt Cutts | Former Admin of the United States Digital Service

-Matt Cutts is an important figure in the field of SEO.
+Matt Cutts is an important figure in SEO.
 He was the administrator of the United States Digital Service and the former head of Google’s Webspam Team.
 He is renowned as an American software engineer for providing valuable SEO tips and tricks.

 Analyzing Matt Cutts’ work, we spotted a clip from an older video in which he discusses the number of keywords you should use in SEO, directly referring to keyword density.

-However, even considering Matt Cutts’ insights from 2011, it becomes clear that our emphasis should be on selecting 2-4 keywords relevant to our content, but it’s important to strike the right balance and avoid keyword stuffing, ensuring that the keywords are naturally integrated within the content.
+However, even considering Matt Cutts’ insights from 2011, it becomes clear that we should focus on selecting 2-4 keywords relevant to our content.
+Still, it’s important to strike the right balance and avoid keyword stuffing, ensuring that the keywords are naturally integrated within the content.

 The Standpoint of Ahrefs